veikkos/utk-level-editor/README.md

-# WIP / "Not-Sure-If-Ever-Finished" level editor for TK321
+# Level editor for Ultimate Tapan Kaikki (TK321)

-Working but only partial level editor written in Rust for TK321 (https://github.com/suomipelit/ultimatetapankaikki).
+Almost feature complete level editor written in Rust for Ultimate Tapan Kaikki (TK321) DOS game classic.
+See also [opensourced game itself](https://github.com/suomipelit/ultimatetapankaikki).

+Editor is heavily based on original DOS era editor but does not aim to be a carbon copy.
+Hopefully most of the differences can be considered as improvements.

-Implementation is done using [SDL2](https://www.libsdl.org/) library for creating window, loading assets and providing user input interface.
+Implementation is done using [SDL2](https://www.libsdl.org/).

 ![Cover image](./media/cover.png)